Bluebird Memories

-Bluebird Memories: A Journey Through Lyrics and Life is an upcoming Audible Original production by Common, scheduled to be released in 2020.
+Bluebird Memories: A Journey Through Lyrics and Life is an upcoming Audible Original production by Common, which was scheduled to be released in 2020.
 The "audio-only musical narrative" will have Common "[explore] the various writers and musicians who have inspired him".
 Written and directed by Awoye Timpo, scenic design by Jason Ardizzone-West, lighting design by Alan C. Edwards, associate set design by Anna Driftmier.